-- (2) Once underground facilities have been marked, the excavator shall: - (a) Maintain marks during the excavation period to ensure that the original marks remain effective for the life of the project and can be re-established; - (b) Stop excavating in the vicinity of the underground facility and notify the Oregon Utility Notification Center to have the route re-marked as specified in these rules, if prior to or during the excavation process, the marking and/or route of any underground facility is removed or no longer visible; and - (c) Employ hand tools or other such non invasive methods to determine the exact location of the underground facility when excavation is to be made within the reasonable accuracy zone. - (3) The excavator shall provide such lateral and subjacent support for underground facilities as may be reasonably necessary for the protection of such facilities. - (4) If the excavator causes or observes damage to underground facilities, the excavator shall notify the operator of the underground facilities immediately.
-If the damage causes an emergency, the excavator shall also notify all appropriate local public safety agencies immediately by calling 911 and shall take reasonable steps to insure the public safety.
-The excavator shall not bury damaged underground facilities without the consent of the operator of the damaged underground facilities. - (5) If an excavator discovers underground facilities in an area where the operator of the underground facilities had previously stated there were no underground facilities, the excavator shall, prior to continuing excavation, notify the Oregon Utility Notification Center.
-After providing notification, the excavator shall use extreme care in the affected area.
+- (b) Stop excavating in the vicinity of the underground facility and notify the Oregon Utility Notification Center to have the route remarked as specified in these rules, if prior to or during the excavation process, the marking or route of any underground facility is removed or no longer visible; and - (c) Employ hand tools or other non-invasive methods either to determine the exact location of the underground facility or down to 24 inches beyond the depth of intended excavation within 24 inches of the outside dimensions of a marked underground facility. - (4) The excavator must provide such lateral and subjacent support for underground facilities as may be reasonably necessary for the protection of such facilities. - (5) When excavating using horizontal directional drilling, the excavator must visually monitor the drill head and back reamer pass through the tolerance zone. - (6) If the excavator causes or observes damage to underground facilities, the excavator must notify the operator of the underground facilities immediately.
+If the damage causes an emergency or if the damage from excavation activity is to a pipeline and causes the release of any natural gas, other gas or hazardous liquid from the pipeline, the excavator must promptly report the release to appropriate emergency response authorities by calling the 911 emergency telephone number\and must take reasonable steps to ensure the public safety.
+The excavator must not bury damaged underground facilities without the consent of the operator of the damaged underground facilities. - (7) If an excavator discovers underground facilities in an area where the operator of the underground facilities had previously stated there were no underground facilities, prior to continuing excavation the excavator must notify the Oregon Utility Notification Center.
+After providing notification, the excavator must use extreme care in the affected area.

-(6) If an excavator is informed that a critical facility, as determined by the operator, is in the area of their excavation and that an operator-provided monitor is required on site during the excavation, the excavator must not commence excavation without that monitor being present or without the facility operator's consent.
-The scheduling and fulfillment of this monitoring must in no way interfere with or delay the work.
+- (8) If an excavator is informed that a critical facility, as determined by the operator, is in the area of their excavation and that an operator-provided monitor is required on site during the excavation, the excavator must not begin excavation without that monitor being present or without the facility operator's consent.
+The scheduling and fulfillment of this monitoring must in no way interfere with or delay the work. - (9) An excavator must not begin an excavation more than 10 business days after providing notice to the Oregon Utility Notification Center of the excavation, or continue excavating at a location following expiration of its ticket life unless the excavator has re-notified the Oregon Utility Notification Center of the excavation as provided in OAR 952-001-0050.